on this page

 This privacy notice outlines how we manage personal information in relation to Child Care Subsidy.

-This privacy notice outlines how we manage personal information for the COVID-19 digital certificate.
+This privacy notice outlines how we manage personal information for the COVID-19 and influenza (flu) immunisation history statement.

 This privacy notice outlines how we manage personal information for the COVID-19 Vaccine Claims Scheme.